Fowlart/startup_informer/readme.md

 Send the file for analysis.
 A separate process should be created in Python.
 Flag recognition should be organized at the bash script.~~
-- Use Spark on Linux to build delta tables from messages
+- ~~Use Spark on Linux to build delta tables from messages~~
-- Add Spark installation as a part of `setup_on_linux.sh`
+- Add data transformation for reach and informative table structure
 - Use spark ML to group Telegram messages into predefined topics